-- They have awareness of local arrangements and a good understanding of the school role in the new Derby and Derbyshire Safeguarding Children Partnership arrangements. - The policies and procedures adopted by the Governing Body, particularly concerning referrals of cases of suspected abuse and neglect, are fully implemented and followed by all staff. - Sufficient time and resources are allocated to enable the Designated Safeguarding Lead (DSL), their deputies and other staff to discharge their responsibilities, including recording and monitoring safeguarding activities, taking part in strategy discussions/meetings, other inter-agency meetings and contributing to the assessment of children.

-- All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and concerns are addressed sensitively and effectively in a timely manner. - The child's safety and welfare is addressed through the curriculum.
-This includes building pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views. - Education Welfare Staff and Social Workers are informed immediately when a child who is Looked After or subject to a Child in Need plan or a Child Protection plan goes missing.
-See Derby and Derbyshire Runaway or Missing from Home or Care Protocol. - The school fulfils the requirements of DfE Children Missing Education guidance, and Derby City Council Children Missing Education policy, including those related to elective home educated children. - Ensure exclusions internal, fixed term and permanent meet requirements of DfE statutory guidance, including obligations under the Equality Act (2010). - They undertake appropriate training to carry out their safeguarding responsibilities effectively and keep this up-to-date.
+- They have awareness of local arrangements and a good understanding of the school role in the Derby and Derbyshire Safeguarding Children Partnership arrangements. - The policies and procedures adopted by the Governing Body, particularly concerning referrals of cases of suspected abuse and neglect, are fully implemented, and followed by all staff. - Sufficient time and resources are allocated to enable the Designated Safeguarding Lead (DSL), their deputies and other staff to discharge their responsibilities, including recording and monitoring safeguarding activities, taking part in strategy discussions/meetings, other inter-agency meetings and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and concerns are addressed sensitively and effectively in a timely manner. - The child's safety and welfare is addressed through the curriculum.
+This includes building pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
+It also incorporates children knowing how to be safe and healthy via the delivery of relationship education (primary), relationship and sex education (secondary) and health education. - Education Welfare Staff and Social Workers are informed immediately when a child who is Looked After or subject to a Child in Need plan or a Child Protection plan goes missing.
+See Derby and Derbyshire Runaway or Missing from Home or Care Protocol. - The school fulfils the requirements of DfE Children Missing Education guidance, and Derby City Council Children Missing Education policy, including those related to elective home educated children. - Ensure exclusions internal, fixed term and permanent meet requirements of DfE statutory guidance, including obligations under the Equality Act (2010). - They undertake appropriate training to carry out their safeguarding responsibilities effectively and keep this up to date.